marekdano/basket/README.md

-# basket
+# full basket

-The app is written in RnR.
-The backend of the app is Rails API and the fronend is written in ReactJS.
+Full basket is the application written in RnR and ReactJS.

+The application follows the current standard of the web applications.
+The backend REST API is handled by Rails API and the frontend by ReactJS.